You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 When looking for day trips from Palermo that are off the traditional tourist trail, then Grotta Mangiapane is one of those must-see places in Sicily.

 Grotta Mangiapane is a small village, inhabited from 1819 until the mid-1900s.
-The main part of the village is built within the walls of a cave and apparently, they have left everything exactly the same as it once was.
+The main part of the village is built within the walls of a cave, and apparently, they have left everything the same as it once was.

-Today it’s more of a museum, visitors are free to explore the area and many of the rooms can only be viewed from the doorway.
-Entry is free, they just ask for a donation as you leave.
+Today, it’s more of a museum; visitors are free to explore the area, and many of the rooms can only be viewed from the doorway.
+The entry fee starts at 3 euros.

 The main part of the village in the cave is incredible, and one of the most unique places I visited in Sicily.

-Grotta Mangiapane is a hidden gem in Sicily and as an added bonus, there’s a stunning beach only a 15-minute drive away.
+Grotta Mangiapane is a hidden gem in Sicily, and as a bonus, there’s a stunning beach only a 15-minute drive away.

 Baia di Cornino

-To make these ocean views even more beautiful, there are stunning mountains hugging the coastline on both sides.
+To make these ocean views even more beautiful, stunning mountains are hugging the coastline on both sides.

 Distance from Palermo: 94 km